 Packing credit is a financial arrangement between an exporter and a financial institution.
-It may be pre-shipment credit or post-shipment credit or both.
-Pre-shipment credit, as the name suggests, involves financial assistance for procurement of raw materials, their processing into finished goods and packing thereof to make them fit for export.
-A bank extends post-shipment credit against an export order that has already been made.
+It may be pre-shipment credit or post-shipment credit, or both.
+As the name suggests, pre-shipment credit involves financial assistance for the procurement of raw materials, their processing into finished goods, and packing thereof to make them fit for export.
+A bank extends post-shipment credit against an export order already been made.
 Packing credit is generally provided for a period of 180 days plus an extension of 90 days.

 Packing credit offers many advantages and disadvantages.
-Some have been elaborated below.
+Let us see them below.

 Advantages of Packing Credit

 Packing credit comes with great flexibility.
-Banks can provide funds in the home currency as well as in convertible foreign currency (E.g. Dollar, Pound, and Euro).
-Financial institutions also allow exporters to repay debts with the proceeds of another export order provided they are commercially exchangeable and the other export order is from the same importing country.
+Banks can provide funds in the home currency and convertible foreign currency (E.g., Dollar, Pound, and Euro).
+Financial institutions also allow exporters to repay debts with the proceeds of another export order.
+They are commercially exchangeable, and the other export order is from the same importing country.

 Low Rate of Interest

 Every country wants its exports to grow and be more competitive in international markets.
-It cannot be made possible until finances are available to export houses at a nominal rate of interest.
+It cannot be made possible until finances are available to export houses at a nominal interest rate.
 Financial costs are included in the cost of the product.
 Hence, countries have made policies that allow exporters to take packing credit at a concessional rate that is lower than the prime lending rate.

 Funds for Entire Process

-Banks extend packing credit for the entire process which includes procurement of raw materials, their conversion into finished goods, storage into warehouses and packaging.
-In other words, packing credit absorbs all the manufacturing costs and other costs which makes the goods fit for export.
-Hence it’s a full-time credit which can be expended for any purposes which lead to the export of goods.
+Banks extend packing credit for the entire process, including the procurement of raw materials, their conversion into finished goods, storage in warehouses, and packaging.
+In other words, packing credit absorbs all the manufacturing costs and other costs, making the goods fit for export.
+Hence it’s a full-time credit that can be expended for any purpose, which leads to the export of goods.
 The quantum of advance is based on the FOB value of the export/letter of credit minus a certain margin.